|

 Here are the 20 breakfast options for gestational diabetes (GDM) without eggs.

-Breakfast Options for Gestational Diabetes with no eggs
+Keto chocolate chia pudding - Breakfast Options for Gestational Diabetes with no eggs

 You know how important it is to start the day with breakfast without spiking your blood sugar, and you want the best for both you and your baby.
 You need a low-carb, high-protein breakfast to manage your fasting numbers.

+I get it.
 Every single morning I used to eat eggs because they’re quick and convenient.
 I tried it all: scrambled, sunny-side-up, fully fried, poached—you name it.
+But after weeks of this, I was very sick of eggs.

 After experimenting, I’ve come up with 20 egg-free breakfast options for gestational diabetes.

-They’re all super easy to make, under 45g carbs, and can be whipped up in under 15 minutes!
+They’re all super easy to make, under 45g carbs, and some can be whipped up in under 15 minutes!

 Here’s why breakfast is a game-changer when managing gestational diabetes: